Posted on Sunday 25 October 2015

 So once again, it all depends on how you want to approach things.
 If you want to keep working, then go for it.
 Wait for your CPP when you really need it.
 Or you can always dive into it right away.
 See your whole situation first and then make the move.

 Sell them off and deposit that money into a savings account or some special investment that can help you increase your money almost right away.
+This is a key way to achieve financial freedom.
 Some investment vehicles that we recommend are stocks, buying a business that is already running, forex or real estate.
 If you already own real estate at this stage, we highly encourage you to sell it for profit when possible.

 Bottom line, it's not the government's job to make sure you are nice and happy in your special years.
 It's yours.
 Always rely on yourself because all the answers that you seek are truly within.
 You don't need anyone's validation or anything of that nature.

 Make the decisions yourself, be kind, grow internally and great things will happen.

 You'll be surprised to see that money won't even be an issue in your life.
 Everything will literally fall in its place.